Chapter 16- Life and Death

 Turning his head, trying to address Wither properly, Malefor spoke in a deep, rumbling voice that was every bit as twisted as he was.
 "Nice try youngling, but you'll have to do better than that.
 One measly black crystal will take a life time to drain all of my power."
 He reached back, pulled the crystal out of his neck, and tossed it aside.
 It was consumed by one of Wither's black clouds before it could even hit the ground.
 Afterwards, Wither dug his claws deep into Malefor's back and turned transparent.
 Once he was settled in, he began to drain away at Malefor's strength.
 This only made the Dark Master chuckle some more.
 "How cute.
 You've learned some interesting tricks on your own, but you still know less about the Void than I do.
 Remember, I found it first.
 I know how it works."

 Malefor started to give off the strange energy that Wither could feel again, and he reached around and pulled the youngling off his back.
 Wither didn't know how Malefor was able to touch him, but he could, and now he was terrified.
-However, the Ranvacoya slammed several of its tentacles into Malefor, loosening his grip on Wither and allowing him to escape.
+However, the Ranvacoya slammed several of its tentacles into Malefor's barrier before bringing both fists together and shattering the invisible wall, loosening the Dark Master's grip on Wither and allowing him to escape.
 He shifted over to his friends again and told them to get back.
 The Dark Master became enraged by the attack and launched a purple beam of pure, concentrated Convexity at the Ranvacoya, blowing huge chunks of it away and setting it on fire.

 "No!" shouted Wither.
 He watched as the shock from the blast made the massive guardian whip back, smoking from the raging fire that consumed the vegetation that made up its body.